What to see in Addis Ababa

 Addis Ababa Attractions

-There is plenty to see and do in Addis Ababa, but the journey to the attractions is frequently more interesting than the sights themselves.
-This is particularly the case should you choose to walk the city and navigate your way to the main museums and buildings yourself.
-It is a good idea to hire a taxi driver for a daily fee and have him drive you around.
-Those who do choose to rely on maps and GPS should note that roads frequently change names in Addis Ababa.
+There is plenty to see and do in Addis Ababa.
+But the journey to the attractions is frequently more interesting than the sights themselves.
+This is particularly the case should visitors choose to walk the city and navigate their way to the main museums and buildings.

 The Mercato is one of the largest outdoor markets in Africa and Addis Ababa's most colourful sight.
 Ideal for souvenirs, there are tailors, spice merchants, and purveyors of just about every…

 Become our Addis Ababa Travel Expert

 We are looking for contributors for our Addis Ababa travel guide.
 If you are a local, a regular traveller to Addis Ababa or a travel professional with time to contribute and answer occasional forum questions, please contact us.